uboslinux/ubos-website/content/docs/developers/complex-deployment-example.md

 ---
 title: A more complex deployment example
-weight: 70
+weight: 40
 ---

-In the real world, apps and sites tend to be more complex than the ones discussed in {{% gl toyapps.md %}}.
+In the real world, apps and sites tend to be more complex than the ones discussed in {{% pageref "toyapps/" %}}.
 Let's look at one such example, and dissect what happens in detail when such a more complex {{% gl Site %}} is deployed.

 In this example, we deploy a TLS-encrypted {{% gl Site %}} as it might be used by a